 Cash and balances with UAE Central Bank are classified under stage 1 as per IFRS 9.
 Impairment on cash and balances with U.A.E Central Bank has been measured on 12-month expected loss basis and reflects the short maturities of exposures.
 The Branches consider that these balances have low credit risk based on external credit ratings of the counterparties.
-Certificate of Deposits has an interest rate of 0.11% to 0.12% having maturity in May 2021.
+Accordingly, the resulted ECL would be immaterial hence not recorded.